 The edTPA is a performance-based, subject-specific assessment and support system that aspiring teachers must complete in order to become a NYC DOE teacher.
 It is designed to emphasize, measure, and support the skills and knowledge needed by all teachers in the classroom.

 The edTPA assessments, ranging from Pre-K – 12th grade, feature a common set of tasks focusing on Planning, Instruction, and Assessment.
 This workshop will cover the different tasks that must be completed in order to be successful with your edTPA portfolio.
-The workshop will also provide an opportunity to work with others to get support and to provide and receive peer feedback.
 Finally, it will help students understand and use the edTPA handbook and other support materials toward preparing their portfolios.

 Please visit the test preparation workshops schedule to RSVP.